-Montreal-based filmmaker and street photographer Ezra Soiferman shoots and directs documentaries and photo series about people, places and things that warm hearts, uplift spirits, and frequently provoke thought and laughter.
+Montreal-based filmmaker, photographer, foodie and friend Ezra Soiferman shoots and directs documentaries and photo series about people, places and things that warm hearts, uplift spirits, and frequently provoke thought and laughter.

 Ezra's movies (including "Dockside to Bedside: 100 Years of Herzl", "Posthumous Pickle Party", "Cod Help Us", "Man of Grease", "Tree Weeks" and "Pressure Drop") have screened or won awards at over 35 film festivals worldwide since 1994, when he graduated from NYU's Tisch School of the Arts.

 Networks on which his films or TV episodes have aired include: CBC, CTV, TVO, Nat-Geo, CBC Documentary Channel, SBS Australia, Knowledge Network, CityTV, Canal D, RDI, SRC, and Oprah, amongst others.

 Ezra's latest feature film is the Muse Entertainment documentary "Grass Fed" which premiered in late 2015 on the CBC’s Documentary Channel and can now be seen on iTunes and Google Play in Canada and the USA.

 In March 2016, Soiferman released the acclaimed “Last Game at The Forum” a photo project which featured a coffee table book, gallery exhibit and music photeo about the final Canadiens hockey match played at the Montreal Forum prior to its closing in 1996.